Espyo/Pikifen/source/source/lib/easy_spat_nav/readme.md

 * Support for looping around the edges of the GUI (see `Interface::settings`).
 * Support for parent items that have children items that can overflow inside (see `Interface::setParentItem`).
+* Support for tie-breaking, including respecting the user's navigation history (see `Interface::heuristics::historyScoreThreshold`).
 * Customizable heuristics (see `Interface::heuristics`).
 * Basic debugging logic (see `EASY_SPAT_NAV_DEBUG`).
 * Fairly light, and fairly simple.